gnaudio/jabra-js-device-properties-sample/README.md

-# Jabra JS SDK4 Properties & Remote MMI Playground
+# Jabra JS SDK4 Properties & Button Customization demo

-This project is a browser-based playground for experimenting with the Jabra JavaScript SDK v4, including device property access and remote MMI (button/LED) customization.
+This project is a browser-based demo showing how to work with Properties and Button Customization in the Jabra JS SDK.

 ## Features
 - Connect to Jabra devices using WebHID
-- View and set device properties (firmware version, mute state, etc.)
+- Read and set device properties (firmware version, sidetone on/off)
+- Subscribe to headset telemetry events (background noise, speech analytics, audio exposure)
 - Customize the 3-dot button LED color and mode (including custom RGB)
-- Live output log in the browser

 ## Getting Started